The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 What Is the Graduated Approach?

 The term "graduated" is significant.
 It means the response is not all-or-nothing.
 You start with adjustments within the classroom.
 If those adjustments are not enough, you move to more targeted interventions.
 If targeted interventions do not close the gap, you seek specialist advice.
-At each stage, you Identify what the pupil needs, put a plan in place, deliver the support, and then review whether it worked.
-This cycle repeats, usually on a termly basis, and each iteration adds to the evidence base about that pupil.
+At each stage, you Identify what the learner needs, put a plan in place, deliver the support, and then review whether it worked.
+This cycle repeats, usually on a termly basis, and each iteration adds to the evidence base about that learner.

-The Four Stages: Assess, Plan, Do, Review
+Assess, Plan, Do, Review Explained

 The APDR cycle has four distinct stages.
 Each one has a clear purpose and a set of actions that the teacher (and wider team) should carry out.
-Here is what each stage involves in practice.
+Here is what each stage involves in practise.

 Stage 1: Assess